AlexandriaBalkaran/alexandria-balkaran-capstone/README.md

 ## Future Implementations

-- In the comments section, customers will be able to rate thier experience on a scale from 1-5
+- In the comments section, customers will be able to rate thier experience on a scale from 1-5.
 - Price Filter: Add filter to be able to filter by the price range.
-- Venue Type Filter: Filter by the type of bar (sports bar, dive bar, live music venue etc)
+- Venue Type Filter: Filter by the type of bar (sports bar, dive bar, live music venue etc).
 - Map integration such as Google Maps API or Leaflet.js.
 - Saved items page: a place to save your favourite bars and restaurants you may way to try later.
 - Reccomendations page: a page where people can suggest a bar/restaurant its associated happy hour that should be added to the database.